Camping in Botswana is the best way to experience the remote wilderness of the National Parks. Read on to discover the best sites and how to book.

 Best Campsites in the Southern Parks of Botswana

 In Mabuasehube the best sites are around Mabuasehube and Mpayathutlwa Pans.
-We stayed at Mabuasehube 1 which has is on top of a little slope so has amazing views over the pan, though it has zero facilities (no toilet, no shower, not even an A-frame).
+We stayed at Mabuasehube 1 which is on top of a little slope so has amazing views over the pan, though it has zero facilities (no toilet, no shower, not even an A-frame).
 The two Mpayathutlwa Pans sites also have nice views.
 The sites at Bosobogolo are also nice, with Site 2 having the better view (but unlike Site 1 it has no toilet or shower).
 All the other sites are nice, the worst one is at the Entrance Gate because it’s not far into the park and you can hear noise from the gate, making it less wild.

 In Khutse all the sites are fairly private apart from the 10 at Khutse Pan itself.
 However, outside the weekend you may be the only people camping there and it’s near the Khutse Pan Waterhole.
 Molose 1 site is a nice site, and the closest one to the Molose Waterhole, while Moreswe 2 has nice views over Morweswe Pan.

-In the Central Kalahari there are many campsites, and some of the most remote camping site in Botswana, all with their own long-drop toilet and bucket shower.
+In the Central Kalahari there are many campsites, and some of the most remote camping sites in Botswana, all with their own long-drop toilet and bucket shower.
 The sites in Deception are closest together, there are six sites and they are all surrounded by bush so you don’t get any views.
 Site 1 is probably the best of the six for the most privacy.
 However, this campsite is close to Deception Valley with a high concentration of game.
 The Kori Campsites are nearby and are better because they’re in more open areas.
 Site 3 is the best because you get a bit of a view over the pans nearby.
 The Passarge Valley, Motopi and Piper Pan sites are all wonderfully remote and none of the other campsites are bad either.

 Best Camping in Maun and Kasane